-All Core Competency and General Education courses must carry a minimum of three (3) credits.
-A course may count towards Foundational Requirements or General Education, but not both.
+All AGS Degree Requirements and General Education courses must carry a minimum of three (3) credits.
+A course may count toward a degree requirement or General Education requirement, but not both.

 MTH and WR courses must be passed with a "C" or better.